ravicho/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_idct_optimization.md

 ## Optimizing F1 applications

-This lab builds on the previous one ([Using XOCC command line flow to develop and compile F1 accelerator](lab_02_idct.md)) which gave an overview of the Vitis development environment and explained the various performance analysis capabilities provided by the tool.
+This lab builds on the previous one ([Using v++ command line flow to develop and compile F1 accelerator](lab_02_idct.md)) which gave an overview of the Vitis development environment and explained the various performance analysis capabilities provided by the tool.
 In this lab you will utilize these analysis capabilities to drive and measure code optimizations.
 This lab illustrates the DATAFLOW optimization for the kernel and software pipelining for the host application.

 Please note that although the entire lab is performed on an F1 instance, only the final step of this lab really needs to be run on F1.
 All the interactive development, profiling and optimization steps would normally be performed on-premise or on a cost-effective AWS EC2 instance such as C4.
 However, to avoid switching from C4 to F1 instances during this lab, all the steps are performed on the F1 instance.